 These are the original owner's manuals in PDF format.
-They have everything the real manual has.
+They should be the same as the physical manual.

 More technical manuals.
 I recently added the ADS II manual which will be useful if you have an SL600.

-The videos are part of the R129 Infoaccess Course (part number: TT-2806-CD).
-This course was released to the public by Mercedes-Benz USA around the year 2003; You can download the full training course (which includes all of the videos) from here:
+There are some helpful service videos which were part of the R129 Infoaccess Course (part number: TT-2806-CD).
+This course was released to the public by Mercedes-Benz USA around the year 2003 (including downloading the full training course).

 These are great places to turn to to find information and meet people with similar cars.